Documentation-Pro/react-calendar.github.io/docs/pages/project-structure.md

 ## Overview
 Having a clear project structure is essential to collaborate on a web application.
 Also, it is important as it helps developers create new files following the existing conventions and helps them edit the existing files.

+!!! warning
+    Do not run these commands if you already have a project structure

+!!! info
+    This is a reference page for developers, we have already created the app on installing react calendar page.

 We can create a new react application using the following command